Mhdez221993/JavaScript/README.md

 ```

-* There 3 exception to the generale rule
+There 3 exceptions to the generale rule
 ```js
 // return, throw, yield, break, and continue statements must appear in the same line return